bestwebsoft/pdf-and-print-wordpress-plugin/readme.txt

 * NEW : Added the ability to output PDF and Print buttons on the type of page.

 == Upgrade Notice ==

+= V1.7.9 =
+We fixed the bug with placing buttons on custom post pages, search pages and archives.
+We updated all functionality for wordpress 4.2.

 = V1.7.8 =
  We updated mPDF to 5.7.4 version.